SBBradley/SBBradley/README.md

 </div>

 ### About Me:
-I am a CompSci grad and growing developer. <br>
+I am a CompSci grad and growing developer in Japan. <br>
 I currently work in the US defense industry; however, I am pursuing a career change into the tech industry.

 ---